Aslam-Siddiki/explore-with-wanderlust/README.md

 ##

-3️⃣ Create a .env file in the root folder with:
+3️⃣ Create a .env file in the root folder with: <br>
     ATLASDB_URL=your_mongodb_atlas_connection_string <br>
     SECRET=your_session_secret <br>
     CLOUDINARY_CLOUD_NAME=your_cloudinary_cloud_name <br>